Microsimulations of demographic changes in England and Wales under different EU referendum scenarios

 \subsection{Women of reproductive age and male to female ratio}

-\ The percentage of women of reproductive age (15-50) in the E\&W population is expected to fall for all considered EU membership scenarios, as shown in Fig.\,\ref{fig:women_reproductive}a.
-Brexit reduces their number sharply due to the specific age and sex structure of the EU immigrant group, namely younger and with higher share of women than the E\&W average.
-Consequently the male to female ratio in the total population will increase, as presented in Fig.\,\ref{fig:women_reproductive}b, negatively impacting the natural growth.
-The overall ageing of E\&W society imposes the same trends, although milder, on the Status quo scenario.
-They can be forestalled only by the influx of new immigrants after the future EU enlargement.
+The percentage of women of reproductive age (15-45) in the E\&W population is expected to fall in all considered scenarios (Fig.\,\ref{fig:women_reproductive}a), which will negatively impact the natural growth.
+As pointed out in the previous section, Brexit reduces their number sharply because of the specific age and sex structure of the EU immigrant group, namely younger and with higher share of women than the E\&W average.
+Consequently, the male to female ratio in the total population will increase, as presented in Fig.\,\ref{fig:women_reproductive}b.
+The overall ageing of E\&W society imposes the same trends, although milder, on the ``Status quo'' scenario.
+They can be offset by higher rates of immigration after the future EU enlargement.

-All scenarios reveal two periods in which the number of women of reproductive age and their share in the E\&W population increase: the first decade of this century and years 2028--2036.
+All scenarios reveal two periods in which the number of women of reproductive age and their share in the E\&W population increase: the opening decade of this century and years 2028--2036.
 The first is caused by the 2004 EU enlargement and the ensuing flow of immigrants from Eastern Europe, while the latter by their children entering the reproductive age.
-The resultant past and forthcoming small `baby booms' partially ameliorate the population ageing, without significantly encumbering the dependency ratio reduced by their parents (see Secs.\,\ref{sec:median-age} and~\ref{sec:dependency-ratios}).
+The resultant past and forthcoming small ``baby booms'' partially ameliorate the population ageing, without significantly encumbering the dependency ratio lowered by their parents (see Secs.\,\ref{sec:median-age} and~\ref{sec:dependency-ratios}).